-You begin with being certain that what you are about to do is something that brings you joy.
-If you think about the 5 Stages of Change, this is your pre-contemplation stage, the time spent looking at what it is that you want.
+You know with certainty that what you are about to do brings you joy.
+If you think about The 5 Stages of Change, the beginning of your dream is your pre-contemplation stage–the time spent exploring what it is that you want.

-I am not talking about the “if I make a lot of money at it then money will make me happy” kind of nebulous, general joy.
-I am talking about the kind of joy that comes from loving something specific — so specific that you will be motivated to get up off the couch this year and do what you need to do to make it come true.
+I am not talking about the “If I make a lot of money at it, then money will make me happy” kind of nebulous, general joy.
+I am talking about the type of satisfaction that comes from loving something specific, so specific that you will be motivated to get up off the couch and do what you need to do to make it come true no matter what happens.

 Joy is a great motivator when directed at something specific.